 - Flaxseed oil

 Aspirin is the best choice of over-the-counter pain medications (assuming the gastrointestinal and other side effects can be tolerated) since aspirin has been shown to lower the concentration of cisplatin required to exert its cytotoxic action on tumor cells.
 On the other hand, the prescription painkiller Celebrex has been shown to reduce the effectiveness of cisplatin.
-The anti-diabetic drug metformin has been shown to increase the cytotoxic treatment effects of cisplatin.
+The anti-diabetic drug metformin has also been shown to increase the cytotoxic treatment effects of cisplatin.

 Supplements for patients being treated with cisplatin